agriggs/PowerBI-Developer-Samples/App Owns Data/README.md

 ## KeyVault to hold app secrets

-Azure KeyVault will be used to hold the Power BI Pro username and password.
+Azure KeyVault is be used to store the Power BI Pro username and password.

-Configured KeyVault as a Connected Service: https://docs.microsoft.com/en-us/azure/key-vault/vs-key-vault-add-connected-service
+Add KeyVault as a Connected Service: https://docs.microsoft.com/en-us/azure/key-vault/vs-key-vault-add-connected-service
-	Make sure the ASP.NET Target Framework is 4.7.1 or greater for KeyVault configurations to properly update the web.config file
-	Not referenced in the help guide, update appSettings in web.config: <appSettings configBuilders="AzureKeyVault">
+	Make sure the ASP.NET Target Framework is 4.7.1 or greater to properly update the web.config file Not referenced in the help guide, but you need to update appSettings in web.config: <appSettings configBuilders="AzureKeyVault">

 Configure the app to use a Managed Service Identity: https://docs.microsoft.com/en-us/azure/key-vault/tutorial-net-create-vault-azure-web-app#managed-service-identity-and-how-it-works

+Good blog that has a more context on using KeyVault for ASP.NET web app: https://peterbozso.github.io/2019/03/18/key-vault-asp-net.html
+	Using environment variable and application setting (in Azure) for KeyVault name